patterniha/QQ-Tunnel/README.md

 `send_interface_ip`: interface ip that use for sending data, usually your server ip, or if you are behind nat, this is your nat ip.
 `recv_interface_ip`: interface ip that use for receiving data, usually your server ip, or if you are behind nat, this is your nat ip.

-`recveive_port`: the port that use for receiving DNS-Query
+`recveive_port`: the port that use for receiving DNS-Query, the prerouting received port is always 53.

 `send_domain`: the domain that point to other server, for example for server-1 this is nb.example.com `recv_domain`: the domain that you expect to receive, this is other side send_domain, so for example for server-1 this is na.example.com